UbiquityRobotics/ubiquity_main/Doc_Hardware_Architecture.md

 * it must support easy replacement of the main processor boad.

 At this point in time, ROS only runs under a Ubuntu release of Linux.
-The Indigo release runs will under the 14.04LTS Ubuntu release.
+The Kinetic release runs will under the 16.04LTS Ubuntu release.

 Only two processor architectures that support Ubuntu releases